Commentaries on

 Act 4, Scenes 13 (1043, Charmian advises the frightened Cleopatra to hide inside one of her monuments and play dead to avoid Antony’s wrath.)

-Act 4, Scene 14 (1043-46, Antony hears, and believes, that Cleopatra has committed suicide, and botches his own suicide attempt when Eros refuses to follow his order to assist him; he now learns that Cleopatra is still alive, and requests that he be conveyed to her; Dercetas takes Antony’s sword to ingratiate himself with Caesar.)
+Act 4, Scene 14 (1043-46, Antony believes Cleopatra has committed suicide, and botches his own suicide attempt when Eros refuses to assist him; he now learns that Cleopatra is still alive, and requests that he be conveyed to her; Dercetas takes Antony’s sword to ingratiate himself with Octavius; Diomedes arrives with a message from Cleopatra, but it comes too late.)

-Nobody will help Antony end his life, and Dercetas even takes his sword as a token with which to ingratiate himself with Caesar (1046, 4.15.112-14).
+Nobody will help Antony end his life, and Dercetas even takes his sword as a token with which to ingratiate himself with Octavius (1046, 4.15.112-14).
+[26] Diomedes enters with a message from Cleopatra, who has had second thoughts about the risks involved in her message proclaiming herself dead, but it’s too late to help Antony.
+The damage is done.

-Act 4, Scene 15 (1047-49, Antony is hoisted into the monument, and he and Cleopatra are together one last time; while he is dying, she plans to leave the world in the Roman way.)
+Act 4, Scene 15 (1047-49, Antony is hoisted into Cleopatra’s monument, and he and she are together one last time; while he is dying, Cleopatra plans to leave the world in the time-honored Roman way.)

 Moments later, Antony dies.
-Cleopatra says that she and Charmian, too, will evade the clutches of Caesar.
-They will exit the world instead “after the high Roman fashion / And make death proud to take us” (1049, 4.16.91-92).
+Cleopatra says that she and Charmian, too, will evade the clutches of Octavius.
+They will, they say, exit the world instead “after the high Roman fashion / And make death proud to take us” (1049, 4.16.91-92).
+The Egyptian Queen’s final act of self-transformation, of self-fashioning, will be to die like a Roman.

 ACT 5